-The NAJIT Bench and Bar committee was formed in 2010 to improve the working relationship between interpreters and the members of the bench and bar.
+The NAJIT Bench and Bar committee was a sub-committee formed in 2010 to improve the working relationship between interpreters and the members of the bench and bar.
 Since its inception the committee has worked with the American Bar Association to develop model codes, and has produced several educational documents.
 You will find Bench and Bar resources posted below.
+In 2021, the Bench and Bar Committee was merged back into the NAJIT Advocacy Committee.

 February 2021 —